jon-takagi/lets-network/README.md

 | `reset`| /reset   | POST   |

 To avoid the "unused parameter" warning, the `set` method increments the `size` argument it is passed.
 We considered printing it instead, but that cluttered up our test results.

+## TCP/UDP Testing
+We included a test file `get_test.cc` which will run 1000 tests of GET and reports the minimum time from 20 trials of the test.
+The test simply uses the default behavior of the cache/server, so to test TCP we ran the test on the old code without UDP implementation.
+This yielded average times of about 101 ms for 1000 calls to a locally hosted server.
+Running the test on our new and functional UDP code, we found times were now about